 This is a lot of stuff, and you may be thinking “how will all of this fit in my day pack?”
 One tip I have that cuts down space is to avoid having several pill bottles in the kit:

-This isn’t everything you could ever possibly need, but it covers a lot of the basics and should be sufficient for a day hike/paddle or weekend camping trip.
+This isn’t everything you could ever possibly need, but it covers a lot of the basics and should be sufficient for most trips that aren’t super remote.

 I’d also recommend taking a wilderness first aid course.
 You can never be over prepared in the wilderness!
 There are a lot of courses, so check out my post on choosing the best wilderness first aid course for you.